 Yes, there is ample parking available near the museum for visitors.

-Yes, guided tours are available, and it is recommended to take one to get detailed information about the exhibits and the history of the museum.
+Yes, guided tours are available and recommended for detailed information about the exhibits and museum history.